Here's what we learned from Harry and Meghan's Netflix documentary

 Bruising tabloid press coverage exposed

-The show spends a lot of time detailing how the press covers the royals in England — including the pool of outlets focused on the family, called the "royal rota."
+The show seems aimed at an American — or at least non-British audience — explaining many things Britons may already know.
+This includes details on how the press covers the royals in England — including the pool of outlets focused on the family, called the "royal rota."
 Harry & Megan describes essentially a devil's bargain the monarchy has made with the Briths tabloid press press — identified as toxic arbiters of public opinion.
 Forced into performing for story-hungry tabloids, the royal family needs favorable coverage to maintain its high public approval ratings.

 But such attention comes at a price: intrusion into their lives.
 We see Harry talking about how harsh coverage intensified after his mother separated from then-Prince Charles.
 Meghan says her neighbors were paid to put streaming cameras in her backyard after news broke that she was dating Harry.